Lifetime Value Report Walkthrough

 3

-We ran a report with the default settings, so the metric we’re seeing is accumulated sales per customer.
+The "First Order" cell is our starting point for estimating the value of an average customer in the cohort.
+Using the default settings (Metric = Accumulated sales per customer).
 Since we’re only interested in the value of customers’ first orders in this cell, the calculation is total first order cohort sales / total customers in the cohort.

-In our example, we see that customers in our May 2020 cohort spent an average of $104 on their first orders.
-Another way of saying this is that an average customer from this cohort was initially worth $104 in sales to your business.
+In our example, we see that customers in our June 2024 cohort spent an average of $81 on their first orders, meaning each was initially worth $81 in sales.

 👉 Without cohort analysis, this figure would perhaps be our best estimate of average customer value.
 Pay attention to how much this number changes as the report accounts for sales data from customers who repurchase over the following months.
 The difference might be so drastic that you’ll wonder how anyone could make educated business decisions without this analysis!